Animated stretch preview.

 - 3Settle into child’s pose, then walk the hands to one side.
 Breathe into the opposite ribs before switching.

-- 4Hold the stretch for 90 seconds, then release gradually and notice how lats feels before repeating or switching sides.
+- 4Hold the stretch for about 30 seconds while breathing slowly, then release gradually and notice how lats feels before repeating or switching sides.

 Settle into child’s pose, then walk the hands to one side.
 Breathe into the opposite ribs before switching.